Keeping it real, online

-The performance was then re-run, and audience members were invited to shout “Stop!” and make suggestions at various points regarding what the CCN could say and do differently to improve the conversation outcomes.
+The performance was then re-run.
+Audience members were invited to shout “Stop!” and suggest what the CCN could say and do differently to improve the conversation outcomes.

 Taking learning from this, the second half of the workshop gave participants opportunities to practise conversations with our actors role-playing patients and patients’ partners.

-After a 10-minute break followed by a brief introduction, participants joined one of four breakout rooms, with three participants per room, to practise a challenging conversation from their own working life as a CCN.
-They could choose a conversation from the past, or a conversation they were expecting to have in the future.
+After a 10-minute break followed by a brief introduction, participants joined one of four breakout rooms.
+There were three participants per room.
+The aim was to practise a challenging conversation from their own working life as a CCN.
+They could choose a conversation from the past or a conversation they were expecting to have in the future.

-Each breakout room was hosted by an actor-coach who allowed each participant to practise their conversation at least once and gave feedback and coaching after each conversation.
+An actor-coach hosted each breakout room.
+They allowed each participant to practise their conversation at least once and gave feedback and coaching after each conversation.
 This feedback and coaching was framed around evidence-based best practice.

 The sessions were a great success.
-A major theme that was emphasised in the training was active listening.
-This is a skill our professional role-play actors are highly accomplished at, and a differentiator that set us apart from day one, according to Maggie.
+A significant theme was active listening.
+This is a skill our professional role-play actors are highly accomplished at and a differentiator that sets us apart from day one, according to Maggie.

 In spite of all the additional difficulties Covid brought during the period in which this workshop was planned for and delivered, its success is indisputable: